 Many people assume that when a horse is donated to an educational institution, it will spend the rest of its life there.
 Once a horse is donated it becomes the property of the institution and may be sold immediately or at a later date to raise additional funds for that program.

 Do your homework!
-Before donating your horse to any organization, make sure you understand, and are comfortable with, their policy on selling horses.
+Before donating your horse to any organization, make sure you understand and are comfortable with, their policies.
 The most important thing you can do is research the organization so that an informed decision is made about your horse’s future.

 Mounted Police Units: